-• 1-2 General knowledge of topic (formation of relationships)

-- 3-4 Knowledge of general research terms and concepts is provided but lacks detail.
-Some minor errors might be present - 5-6 Relevant knowledge of specific research methods material is utilised and concepts are defined within the context of the specific study.
+- 1-2 General knowledge of topic (the role of communication in personal relationships) - 3-4 Knowledge of general research terms and concepts is provided but lacks detail.
+Some minor errors might be present - 5-6 Relevant knowledge of specific research methods material is utilized and concepts are defined within the context of the specific study.

-Marks awarded for criterion C assess the quality of the description of a study/studies and assess how well the student linked the findings of the study to the question - this doesn't have to be very sophisticated or long for these questions but still the aim or the conclusion should be linked to the topic of the specific question which in this case is the formation of relationships.
+Marks awarded for criterion C assess the quality of the description of as study/studies and assess how well the student linked the findings of the study to the question - this doesn't have to be very sophisticated or long for these questions but still the aim or the conclusion should be linked to the topic of the specific question.